lume/lume.github.io/guide/contributing.md

 #### Test format

-The tests use the APIs provided by the [Jasmine testing framework](https://github.com/karma-runner/karma/issues/3329), which provides the `describe()`/`it()` functions to describe unit tests, and provides the `expect()` function for writing meaningful assertions.
+The tests (in non-forked libs) use the APIs provided by the [Jasmine testing framework](https://github.com/karma-runner/karma/issues/3329), which provides the `describe()`/`it()` functions to describe unit tests, and provides the `expect()` function for writing meaningful assertions.